Cecília Colony: Life in the colony

 The settlers planted more than eighty alqueires of land - in the area provided to them by Emperor Pedro II, shortly before the proclamation of the Republic - and built more than ten kilometers of road, at a time in which there were no machines, tractors or transport cranes.

-In addition to the large corn plantation, they built a collective shed, twenty individual sheds, barns, a Fubá Mill, a fish tank, the collective pavilion - which also housed the doctor's office - a nursery of seedlings, wells, ditches, a pear orchard and stables.
+In addition to the large corn plantation, they built a collective shed, twenty individual sheds, barns, a cornflour mill, a fish tank, the collective pavilion - which also housed the doctor's office - a nursery of seedlings, wells, ditches, a pear orchard and stables.

 In the four years of existence of the colony (1890-1894), its population reached about 250 people.
 Two polyamorous relations were held.
 Rossi himself proposed as a concrete example of the new lifestyle, sharing with another man his love for a woman in the colony.

 In 1892, the first setback occurred in the colony: seven families decided on returning to Italy - the first breakdown that, followed by others, reduced the colony to only twenty people until the end of that same year.
 Many settlers, which included doctors, engineers, teachers, intellectuals and workers, as well as peasants, then started to migrate to Curitiba, where they founded the Giuseppe Garibaldi Society.

 The following year, the colony received the arrival of new settlers.
 In this period, the manufacture of shoes and wine barrels began.
 At the end of this year, the colony counted sixty-four people, two artesian wells and an access road.
-It was also during this period that the cobblers from the colony promoted a prominent role in the operating movement of Paraná.
+It was also during this period that the cobblers from the colony promoted a prominent role in the workers movement of Paraná.

 The end of the colony

 The experiment of Cecília Colony ended for several reasons.
 The main was the material poverty, even the conditions of misery.
 Secondly, the hostility of the neighboring Polish community, who were strongly Catholic.
 The clergy itself and local authorities promoted the ostracism of anarchists.
-In addition, there were diseases, related to malnutrition, lack of adequate sanitation conditions, in addition to the internal problems linked to the difficulties of adaptation to the style of anarchist coexistence, particularly for free love, which, although theoretically approved by all, the practice of which aroused insecurity.
+In addition, there were diseases, related to malnutrition, lack of adequate sanitation conditions, in addition to the internal problems linked to the difficulties of adaptation to the style of anarchist coexistence, particularly for free love, the practice which, although theoretically approved by all, aroused insecurity.

 Cecília Colony, from the end of 1893, gave signs of exhaustion: there was great demand for labor in neighboring cities, especially Palmeira, Porto Amazonas, Ponta Grossa, beyond the capital.
 Even so, other families continued to settle in the colony, attracted to the propaganda widespread by the European socialist press, but these new arrivals were not enough for its maintenance.
 Cecilia Colony extinguished in 1893.